 Visit the Development Engineering Services page for more information about new sewer connections, new housing or commercial developments.

-The District’s Industrial Wastewater Division will review the completed package to determine if the project will require on-site pre-treatment and to determine the sewer facility fees for the project.
+JCSD’s Industrial Wastewater Division will review the completed package to determine if the project will require on-site pre-treatment and to determine the sewer facility fees for the project.
 If it is determined that on-site pre-treatment is required, the following process will be implemented:

-- The Developer submits plans for on-site pre-treatment
+- The developer submits plans for on-site pre-treatment

-oversee and inspect the installation of the on-site pre-treatment facilities
+- After the approval of plans, JCSD’s Industrial Waste Inspector will oversee and inspect the installation of the on-site pre-treatment facilities

 Facility Fees and Monthly Charges

 The facility fees and monthly charges are based on the estimated volume of wastewater and the quality of the wastewater discharged using the information supplied to JCSD by the developer on the Non-Residential Wastewater Questionnaire form.
 Based on the circumstances below, JCSD will re-assess the facility fees and monthly charges: